How Fractional Consultants Can Use a Fractional Consultant Framework

 Although these elements are interconnected and impact each other, Shared Values is in the center of the framework, which underscores their importance to the overall structure of the business.
 Shared Values are not merely a company’s values, they are what the company was founded upon and why it exists.

-Particularly as a fractional consultant, understanding and applying the 7-S Framework to businesses can revolutionize the way you work and help you truly understand the businesses.
+Particularly as a fractional consultant, using a fractional consultant framework and understanding and applying the 7-S Framework to businesses can revolutionize the way you work and help you truly understand the businesses.

 You can filter everything in the organization through their proposed Shared Values.
 You have fresh eyes on the business, so you can see if their Shared Values truly are a guideline for their employees’ behavior, their strategic priorities, their opportunities for growth, and their contingency plans.
 You can recognize the areas they are having integrity in their Shared Values and where they are in danger of losing it.